ShortlistShortlistedRemoved from shortlist 17

 Power & Run Time

-With a fuel capacity of 7.2 gallons, the GP5500 may run for around 10 hours at 50% load with a full tank (fuel consumption around 0.72 GPH).
+With a full tank, the GP5500 can operate for around 10 hours at 50% load (fuel consumption around 0.72 GPH), thanks to its fuel capacity of 7.2 gallons.

 Outlets